syzygy1/Cfish/README.md

 The number of CPU threads used for searching a position.

 #### Hash
-The size of the hash table.
+The size of the hash table in MB.

 #### Clear Hash
 Clear the hash table.